Sleep Hygiene: 6 Healthy Habits for a Better Night’s Rest

 2 - Exercise

-Although exercise during the day is beneficial, it is best not to do intense exercise close to bedtime.
+Although exercise during the day is beneficial for your sleep and overall wellbeing, it is best not to do intense exercise close to bedtime.

 Intense exercise is best done early in the day and avoided within 3 hours of bedtime.